vhscom/fetch-inject/README.md

 Because it uses [Fetch API](http://devdocs.io/dom/fetch_api), Fetch Inject will work alongside [Service Workers](http://devdocs.io/dom-service-workers/), enabling you take the performance of your [Progressive Web Apps](https://julian.is/article/progressive-web-apps/) to an entirely new level.

+## Playground

+Try [Fetch Inject on CodePen](https://codepen.io/vhs/pen/MpVeOE?editors=0012) while referencing the [Use Cases](#use-cases) to enhance your understanding of what this library can do for you.

 ## Waterfalls

 Here's an example waterfall using Fetch Inject to loading the WordPress Twenty Seventeen theme over 4G with an unprimed browser cache.